mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 As mentioned earlier Krita has a flexible resource management system.
 Starting from version 2.9 you can share various resources mentioned above by sharing a single compressed zip file created within Krita.

 The manage resources section in the settings was also revamped for making it easy for the artists to prepare these bundle files.
-You can open manage resource section by going to :menuselection:`Settings`   then :menuselection:`Manage Resources`.
+You can open manage resource section by going to :menuselection:`Settings --> Manage Resources...` menu item.

 .. image:: /images/resources/Manageresources.png
    :align: center